-Whether conscious of this process or not, something within me is constantly seeking balance and wholeness.
-Am I helping or hurting myself?
+I can raise my own awareness by asking myself these questions: Am I helping or hurting myself?
 What are the patterns in my life?
 What do I want to experience?
-I want to be healthy, happy and live in peace.
-Do the choices I make in any given day support or undermine my fundamental desires?
+Do the choices I make in any given moment support or undermine my fundamental desires?

-Remember, there is a fundamental desire for balance and wholeness?
 My observation is that both people, consciously or not, are seeking balance.
 What we need to understand is that this balance comes from within our beings, not from the circumstances outside of us.
+It emanates from our personal choices moment-by-moment.
+The results f those choices hinge on the level of our self-awareness, our consciousness.

 The difference is that one achieves a healthy balance and one does not.
 Remember that balance is not a static state.
 Even the healthiest balance waivers now and then.
-The question is “Where am I living the majority of the time?”
+The question is “What am I creating and how am I living the majority of the time?”

 Life is not about perfection.
 It is about balance and harmony and wholeness.